The same ol’, same ol’

 In the town where I have lived for a coupla’ decades now and have raised two fine children if I do say so myself, one of our local commissioners has gone and put together a most inhospitable resolution to keep brown people out of town.

-Let me be fair—not all the brown people.
+Let me be fair—not all the dark-skinned people.
 Just the ones who aren’t here yet, from countries “including but not limited to Iraq, Lybia, Somalia, Syria, and Yemen.”

 See what I mean.
 That could be any-fucking-where.

-This commissioner, Scott Dacey, put together his little proposal because the brown people in question are from “countries that pose a threat to the very existence of our society.”
+This commissioner, Scott Dacey, put together his little proposal because the dark-skinned people in question are from “countries that pose a threat to the very existence of our society.”

 How can I be so sure?
 Well, because in the same Syrian-terrorists-are-coming-to-kill-us-all breath, he whines on about how much it’d cost this quaint lil’ town to help these Muslims—it’d just really put us out, is pretty much what he says.